 Job guidance and support

-Please note: There are no set start dates and you have 6 months to complete the course.
+Please note: There are no set start dates and you have as long as you like to complete the course.
 You decide when you start.
 You will be given a username and password to access your course.